Implementation Timeline

 Audit Initiation Process and Rules

-All DOJ-certified PREA auditors are required to comply with the conditions of the Auditor Certification Agreement when procuring and conducting an audit.
+All DOJ-certified PREA auditors are required to comply with the conditions of the Auditor Certification Agreement when contracting for and conducting an audit.
 Specifically, the PREA Standards and PREA Auditor Handbook establish minimum guidelines for conducting high quality, reliable, objective, and comprehensive audits.
 These guidelines prohibit personal and financial conflicts of interest, require auditors to adhere to an auditor code of conduct, impose conditions on audit contracts and compensation (e.g., transparency, compliance with the PREA Standards and DOJ auditor certification requirements, restrictions on gifts); and establish a detailed PREA audit methodology that auditors are to follow.

 Once an agency or facility has identified and contracted with a PREA auditor, either directly or in coordination with a third party entity (e.g., the auditor’s current employer or a consulting firm), the following steps must be taken to initiate the audit and receive approval from the PREA Management Office.
+It is important to note that, pursuant to this FAQ issued by the DOJ PREA Working Group, auditors are required to be a party to the contract or agreement with the facility and/or agency to be audited.

 Submission of an Audit Initiation Form.
 The Audit Initiation Form is used to initiate all audits.
 This form collects basic information from a PREA auditor about scheduled audits, including the expected dates for the onsite portion of the audit, the location of the audit, the facility and/or agency to be audited, and the auditing arrangement and compensation structure.
 All auditors must complete and submit, or confirm, the Audit Initiation Form for each audit they conduct as lead auditor.